Metastatic Non-Small Cell Lung Cancer

 SELECT IMPORTANT SAFETY INFORMATION

-OS results for CYRAMZA were consistent between the ITT population and patients with rapidly progressing disease* when added to docetaxel1,3
+ORR results for CYRAMZA were consistent between the ITT population and patients with rapidly progressing disease§ when added to docetaxel1,4

-Post hoc exploratory subgroup analysis: Patients with rapid progression* on initial platinum-based therapy (≤12 weeks; n=209)3
+Post hoc exploratory subgroup analyses: Patients with rapid progression§ on initial platinum-based therapy (≤12 weeks; n=209)4

-The REVEL trial was not adequately powered or error-controlled for subgroup analyses.
-Treatment differences observed in these subgroups cannot be regarded as statistically significant.
-The analyses described here were post hoc and exploratory.
+The REVEL trial was not adequately powered or error-controlled for subgroup analysis.
+Treatment differences observed in this subgroup cannot be regarded as statistically significant.
+The analysis described here was post hoc and exploratory.